THUDM/CogDL/README.md

 </details>

 ## CogDL Team
-CogDL is developed and maintained by [Tsinghua, ZJU, BAAI, DAMO Academy, and ZHIPU.AI](https://cogdl.ai/about/).
+CogDL is developed and maintained by [Tsinghua, ZJU, DAMO Academy, and ZHIPU.AI](https://cogdl.ai/about/).

 The core development team can be reached at [cogdlteam@gmail.com](mailto:cogdlteam@gmail.com).